esl/MongooseIM/doc/open-extensions/muc_light.md

 ### 4.5.3 Blocking a user

-In order to block a room, a query must contain at least one 'user' item with a 'deny' action and user bare JID in the content.
+In order to block a user, a query must contain at least one 'user' item with a 'deny' action and user bare JID in the content.

 **User blocks another user**